objectionary/eo/README.md

 ### Objects

-An object is a active entity that implements one or more types.
+An object is an active entity that implements one or more types.

 An object can be _created_ or _copied_.
 When an object is created all methods required by its types must be implemented, for example